na-na-hi/renget/archive/incarnation-shop.md

 >Miracle of Healing (1) 800:
 Allows you to expend divinity to heal wounds, both of yourself and others

+>Divine Will (1): 800

+Helps you resist mind altering effects.
+Can be overwhelmed by an authority of a higher level

 >Induct (EX): 1,000
 Allows you to grant an authority to a mortal, either directly or via an authority crystal.
 The target will gain the Pseudo-Myth: <Cultist of <Your Incarnation Name>>.
 They share your directives, and any influence, authorities, epithets, or titles garnered by the target are granted to you instead.
 It is possible for an <Inductee> to betray their god, at which point they will lose their power and pseudo-myth.
 Authority vanishes upon a single use.

+>Divine Realm (1): 10,000

+Creates a private subspace of size proportional to the authority’s level, which can only be entered with your permission.

 >Immortality (EX): 1,000,000
 You cannot be killed.
 You lose this skill if you are unable to move for 10 years